 The Holy Cross Religious Education Program seeks to develop the religious literacy of students in light of the Catholic Christian Tradition, so that they might participate critically and authentically in contemporary culture.
 Students become religiously literate as they develop the knowledge, skills and dispositions to interpret and use language confidently in and for faith contexts and the wider society.
 It encompasses a set of ongoing activities and interactions among people.

-These include ways of talking, acting, creating, communicating, critiquing, evaluating, participating, ritualising, theologising, worshipping, reading, reflecting, and writing with others in a variety of religious and secular contexts.
+ways of talking, acting, creating, communicating, critiquing, evaluating, participating, ritualising, theologising, worshipping, reading, reflecting, and writing with others in a variety of religious and secular contexts.

 We utilise a range of quality learning and teaching processes and resources to meet the diverse needs and capacities of our learners.
 The time allocation for the classroom religious education program is a minimum of 2.5 hours per week.
 Liturgy, prayer, hymn practice and other religious practices are not included in this provision.
 Teachers follow the Holy Cross Religious Education Plan outlining the learning and teaching of Religious Education for the year.